Topics

 • December 7, 2023

 The Planning and Urban Design Committee monthly meetings include a Salon component to activate exchange and dialogue.
-Currently, the Committee’s Salon features guest speakers invested in co-creating and/or advocating for Healthy Cities and Places around the world; each with intrinsically localized methodologies and dynamic community-oriented solutions.
+Currently, the Committee’s Salon features guest speakers vested in co-creating and advocating for Healthy Cities and Places around the world; each with intrinsically localized methodologies and dynamic community-oriented solutions.
 The assembly of diverse global perspectives offers an opportunity for sharing unique approaches which collectively express the role of planning and urban design across an evolving profession shaped by the growing imperatives of contemporary urbanism.

 06/10/23